threefoldfoundation/info_cloud/src/evdc/evdc_presearch.md

 ![](img/presearch_success.png ':size=600')

-The url that gives access to your DigiByte node can be found on the next screen, or in the deployed solutions overview.
+The url that gives access to your Presearch node can be found on the next screen, or in the deployed solutions overview.

 When you click it, you will be re-directed to the stats page of your node.
 There, you can find all the information you need to monitor your node, including the log data showing your node activity.